AndreasKaratzas/tsp/README.md

 ## Data Visualization

 To visualize the results and the progress of those algorithms, *[another](https://github.com/andreasceid/csv2networkx)* repository was created.
 Using that repository, the result data in `./data` project directory can be moved to the input directory of that project and monitor the algorithms' results.

+## TODO

+Wrap compilation process into a makefile.